List of Zatch Bell! characters: Zatch Bell and Kiyo Takamine

-Zatch's partner is Kiyo Takamine, or Kiyomaro Takamine (高嶺 清麿, Takamine Kiyomaro) in the original, a 14-year-old junior high school student with an IQ of over 180.
+Zatch's partner is Kiyo Takamine, known as Kiyomaro Takamine (高嶺 清麿, Takamine Kiyomaro) in the original, a 14-year-old junior high school student with an IQ of over 180.
 Because of his intelligence, Kiyo has been shunned by students so much that he misses school on a regular basis, thus making him introverted and socially withdrawn.
 After his father, Seitaro, sends Zatch over to him, Kiyo's attitude evolves over the course of the series to a more empathetic and receptive nature, helping him befriend many other characters and gaining their trust.
 While Kiyo has a habit of shouting at Zatch over minor mishaps, he also proudly attests Zatch's growing influence on him.
 In combat, Kiyo conducts strategies with Zatch and others allied with the pair.
 During the skirmish inside Faudo, Kiyo is gruesomely mauled by Rioh and dies only to come back alive with the Answer Talker, which would also be decisive in the fight against Clear Note.
 Kiyo never acquires the Answer Talker in the anime, nor does he go through any near-death experience.
 At the end of the tournament, Kiyo turns down Zatch's final offer for a wish so that he may remember him for all time.
 Kiyo is voiced by Takahiro Sakurai in the Japanese version, and Jason Spisak in the English dub.